Skip to main content

 Funding

 The project is being funded by PG & E as work is performed.
-The City will repay PG & E 9% of the first $160 million, and 50% of the last $30 million without interest starting three years after construction is complete to allow for full reoccupation and leasing of berths.
+From Marina revenues the City will repay PG & E 9% of the first $160 million, and 50% of the last $30 million without interest starting three years after all construction is complete to allow for full reoccupation and leasing of berths.

 Estimated Project Schedule